openhab/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 ```

 Sends a toast message to a webOS device using openHAB's logo as an icon.
-The first parameter is the IP address of your TV.
+The first parameter is the ID of your TV as shown in the discovery results after "lgwebos:WebOSTV:", .e.g.: ac285b58-2e32-4063-b14c-ab5f46ca1813.
 The second parameter is the message you want to display.

 ### Show Toast with Custom Icon